 If your home was built before 1978, remember to use a lead paint test kit to test for lead before sanding the wall.
 If it tests positive, consult a painting professional before going ahead with the sanding.

-Once the sanding is done, wipe the wall with sponge soaked in soapy water to remove any dirt and stains left by the sanding, and allow it to dry before proceeding.
+Once the sanding is done, wipe the wall with a sponge soaked in soapy water to remove any dirt and stains left by the sanding, and allow it to dry before proceeding.

 Covering floors and fixtures from paint contamination

 You need to cover your floor and any fixtures you could not remove from the room before you start painting.

 Use a plastic cover for this, as paint cannot sift through it to get to your floor or furniture.
 As for windows and baseboards, you can use painter's tape to tape over them to cover them from paint.

 This is the final step of preparing your room for painting.
 However, not every instance or circumstance will require you to prime your walls.

 While repairing the wall damages in step 2, if you made some serious repairs that will still be noticeable after painting the wall, then you need to prime the wall.